rlauer6/makala/README.md

 Depending on the state of your configuration file, it too may be updated to provide defaults.

+### Customizing the `Makefile`

 The `Makefile` itself is generated from a jinja2 template that is packaged with the script.
 When you create your first `Makefile`, the jinja2 template will also be copied to your working directory.
-Since the `Makefile` itself is dependent on your `.yaml` configuration file, any time it is updated, invoking `make` will recreate your `Makefile` from the jinja2 template.  *If you want to customize the `Makefile`, make changes to the template, not the `Makefile`.*  Rerun `makala` to generate a fresh `Makefile` whenever you alter the template.
+Since the `Makefile` itself is dependent on your `.yaml` configuration file, any time it is updated, invoking `make` will recreate your `Makefile` from the jinja2 template.

+*If you want to customize the `Makefile`, make changes to the template, not the `Makefile`.*  Rerun `makala` to generate a fresh `Makefile` whenever you alter the template.
 Add the template to your code repo to make sure that it is preserved for future changes to your project.

 ### `Makefile` Targets